eyeson-team/react-web-gui-example/README.md

-# Eyeson Web GUI build with React
+# Eyeson Web GUI example built with React

 A minimal web gui for video meetings using [Eyeson].
-The application demonstrates a very simple interface for [Eyeson] video meetings and can be used to host or integrate videos in any software.
+The example application demonstrates a very simple interface for [Eyeson] video meetings and can be used to host or integrate videos in any software.
 Create your own [api key] and enhance your products with powerful video meetings.